Linear algebra and group theory: 4d. Normal matrices

-Good news, we are done with linear algebra.
+And with this, good news, done with linear algebra.
 We have learned many things in the past 100 pages, and our knowledge of the subject is quite decent, and we will stop here.
-In the remainder of the present book we will be rather looking into applications.
+In the remainder of this book we will be rather looking into applications.

-This being said, there are many possible continuations of what we learned.
-As a first piece of advice, the more linear algebra that you know, the better your mathematics will be, so try reading some more.
-A good linear algebra book, written by an analyst, is the one by Lax \cite{la1}.
-Another good linear algebra book, or rather book about algebra at large, written this time by an algebraist, is the one by Lang \cite{lan}.
-A more advanced book, which is more than enough for most daily tasks, is the one by Horn and Johnson \cite{hjo}.
-So, keep an eye on these books, and have them ready for a quick read, when needed.